 Notes:*

-You must use pre-cooked freeze-dried eggs.
-Read packages carefully as many use freeze-dried raw egg, which must be cooked in a pan.
+You must use pre-cooked, freeze-dried eggs.
+Read packages carefully, as many use freeze-dried raw eggs, which must be cooked in a pan.

-When using Mountain House eggs, cut the water shorter than they call for.
-My package said 1 cup, it would have been fine with ¾ cup water.
-Better than having to drain off egg scented water.
+When using Mountain House eggs, cut the water shorter than the call for.
+My package said 1 cup, but it would have been fine with ¾ cup of water.
+It’s better than having to drain off egg-scented water.

 You can also use a pre-cooked freeze-dried breakfast scramble, which will have more ingredients for a heartier burrito.

-You can find salsa packets at some delis in grocery stores, or buy some from McDonalds.
-Also in the chip aisle you can sometimes find single serving salsa tubs.
+You can find salsa packets at some delis in grocery stores or buy some from McDonalds.
+Also, you can sometimes find single-serving salsa tubs in the chip aisle.

 ~Sarah